reidperyam/EasyMongo/README.md

   MongoDB is great but its operations aren't driven by interfaces, making dependency injection and Inversion of Control for object composition harder than it should be.

-  EasyMongo is just a facade to the official 10gen Mongo DB C# driver that splits the operations into separate, interface-driven operations.
-Additionally granular operational scoping allows you use operational contracts against the Database or Collection level, (instead of globbing everything together) to support the principle of least responsibility/LoD.
+  EasyMongo a facade to the official 10gen Mongo DB C# driver that componentizes database and collection Read, Write Update and connection operations.
+Granular operational scoping supports the principle of least responsibility/LoD and is helpful in developing reusable and maintanable software and applications.

 Succinctly you might say that EasyMongo:
   - Is a C# facade to the official 10gen MongoDB C# driver providing interface-driven composition and operational granularity.
-  - Supplies asynchronous implementations of CRUD operations in two flavors:
+  - Supplies additional asynchronous functionality in two flavors:
 		- asynchronous delegate callbacks
-		- Tasks
+		- System.Threading.Tasks
   - Interface-driven object model simplifies testing and supports DI/IoC.
   - Available Ninject.Extensions.EasyMongo nuget package supporting DI/IoC with Ninject automagically.
   - Abstracts some operations of the underlying 10gen driver for simplistic consumption.